Audio Visual Crew for the Timberwolves and Lynx Set to Vote for a Union, a Decade in the Making

 One of the video operators and an organizer for the union drive, Wollan, described the audiovisual industry in an interview with Workday Magazine as both taking advantage of young people trying to break into the industry, and exploitative of retirement age workers who don’t have enough savings to retire.

-Wollan describes carrying 300-pound cameras and the risk of “ginormous” athletes running full-speed into workers as they shoot the game from courtside—making the lack of retirement contributions and healthcare that much more necessary, he argues.
+Wollan describes the risk of “ginormous” athletes running full-speed into workers as they shoot the game from court side, and the bodily strain of carrying cameras, some of which are 300 pounds.
+This makes the lack of retirement contributions and healthcare that much more necessary, he argues.

 A behind the scenes look at how the in-house audio visual crew for the Minnesota Timberwolves and Lynx project video on the Target Center's jumbotron.